 My personal journey of spiritual formation has been a long and sometimes rocky one.
 I have been in and out of the organized Church, looking for a body of believers that would acknowledge and preach the radical Jesus I found in the Bible.
 My formation has been influenced by many people, mostly writers.

-I am a wife, a mother of two adult sons both of whom are college professors, a grandmother to four girls and one boy, ages 11 – 17.
+I am a widow, a mother of two adult sons both of whom are college professors, a grandmother to four girls and one boy, ages 17 – 22.
 I live in Holland, Michigan, famous for Tulip Time and piles of snow.
-I love , police procedural novels, memoirs and biographies, writing to my four Compassion International sponsored children, plants and flowers, deep conversations, popcorn and ice cream.
-Recently I was diagnosed with multiple myeloma, a cancer of the blood cells which is treatable but incurable.
+I love police procedural novels, memoirs and biographies, plants and flowers, deep conversations, and ice cream.
+In 2014 I was diagnosed with multiple myeloma, a cancer of the blood cells which is treatable but incurable.
+It is now in remission, but I have blood tests every months.
 Having cancer as a constant companion adds a new dimension to my journey.